bmanders716/bmanders716.github.io/cookbook.md

 Bohemian Cream.

-_Ingredients_--Ω pint of sweet jelly of any kind.
+_Ingredients_--Ì†∞int of sweet jelly of any kind.
-               Ω pint of double cream.
+               Ì†∞int of double cream.

 _Method._--Beat the cream stiffly.